 For instance, many companies offer tuition assistance for their employees.
 This seems like a good investment.
 However, what often happens is that a company will invest a ton of money into the development of an employee.
 Then, the person leaves the company and starts working for a competitor.
-This happens because the individual employees are growing, but the team as a whole is stagnant.
+This happens because the individual employees are meeting their personal goals and growing, but the team as a whole remains stagnant.

 However, if the entire team grows, they feel like they are a part of something bigger.